 The two organizations have come together to maximize strengths, Digital Nova Scotia with its deep connections within the ICT and digital technologies sector, and the Discovery Centre with its unmatched experience in STEAM education.
 The project is an innovative, scalable and holistic solution that will bring together provincial and regional education leaders, and representatives from the ICT and digital technologies industry to inspire and educate teachers of the lucrative and long-lasting career paths available to their students.
 The total number of teachers engaged in the pilot project will represent 26.7% of high school teachers within the Halifax and Annapolis Valley Regions.

 “Excitement is infectious.
 By exciting educators, we can excite and inspire students.
 But not only that, we can actually have teachers bring that excitement to their own peers, and increase the collective effort!
 By focusing on educator outreach, this project has the potential for deep and sustainable impact.
-One teacher can impact hundreds of students per school year, so why not turn our teachers into champions of tech and prepare our future workforce for the millions of opportunities that await them,” says Ulrike Bahr-Gedalia, President & CEO of Digital Nova Scotia.
+One teacher can impact hundreds of students per school year, so why not turn our teachers into champions of tech and prepare our future workforce for the millions of opportunities that await them,” says Ulrike Bahr-Gedalia, former President & CEO of Digital Nova Scotia.
 “Technology is a powerful equalizer, and by leveraging the opportunities technology provides, we can show youth and their parents that there are sustainable, life-changing careers right here in Nova Scotia.”

 The project will establish a cohort of 70 educators to become leaders and advocates for the ICT sector and its career opportunities, increase accessibility of speakers and further education for 200 teachers, and create resources highlighting Nova Scotia success stories and career opportunities for youth.